 TRAVELERS DO LIKE SURPRISES.
 When traveling around México, unexpected events may happen.

 As an example … your small group may be passing through a town during your tour and unexpectedly find that a local religious parade or student parade is happening.
 The police have blocked the street your group needs to travel on to get to your next destination.
 Instead of looking at this situation as a negative, TRAVELERS look at it as an opportunity to get out of the van or car and go enjoy the parade.
-And many times that can be a fun experience.
+They think of this “inconvenience” as a fun unexpected cultural encounter.

 TRAVELERS take these unexpected events in stride and rather than complain, they go with the flow and enjoy these new experiences which may pop up.